Trevor Larnach Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks sixth in the league.
+- The 9.9 strikeouts per nine innings compiled by the Yankees pitching staff ranks fourth in MLB.

-- The Yankees have a 3.41 team ERA that ranks fourth among all MLB pitching staffs.
+- The Yankees have a 3.25 team ERA that ranks fourth across all MLB pitching staffs.

-- The Yankees allow the ninth-fewest home runs in baseball (13 total, 0.9 per game).
+- Yankees pitchers combine to give up the eighth-fewest home runs in baseball (13 total, 0.9 per game).

-- German (0-1) makes the start for the Yankees, his third of the season.
+- Cole (3-0) takes the mound for the Yankees in his fourth start of the season.
+He has a 1.40 ERA in 19 1/3 innings pitched, with 22 strikeouts.

-- His most recent time out was in relief on Friday when the right-hander threw 2/3 innings against the Minnesota Twins while giving up hits.
+- In his last appearance on Tuesday, the right-hander threw seven innings against the Cleveland Guardians, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.